agwhitaker93/osrs-crafting-lookup/README.md

 ## About
 A website to make it easier to figure out what you can make with items in Old School Runescape, and what they are made with.
-Also shows the Grand Exchange and High Alch values, so you can figure out how to make a profit
+Also shows the Grand Exchange and High Alch values, so you can figure out how profitable or costly it'll be to craft

-Backend currently works as a proxy for the OSRS GE API Frontend needs a lot of work, currently only accepts an item ID and looks it up, i.e. item ID 4151 is the Abyssal Whip

 ## Plans
 ### Backend